eagle-io/docs/source/topics/account_management/general/index.rst

 .. note::
 	You must be logged in as the Account Owner to change or cancel the account.

+.. _management-general-qualitycodes:

 Quality codes
 -------------
 The Quality Codes section displays a list of the currently configured data Quality Codes for this Account.
+Refer to the :ref:`Quality reference <historic-quality>` for full details about system quality codes.

 .. image:: account_quality.png
 	:scale: 50 %